covidsafe/hcp-tools/README.md

 2. Navigate to the spreadsheet backing the Google Form (where all the responses are submitted to)
 3. Click *Tools > Script Editor*
 4. Copy in the example script (https://github.com/covidsafe/hcp-tools/blob/master/Code.gs)
-5. Modify the script as necessary:
+5. Modify the script as necessary:<br/>
 - You can add your own API endpoint that the messages are sent to.
 - You can add an email address to receive immediate confirmations when someone has made a submission with the Google Form
 6. In the script editor click *Edit > Current project triggers*